VertebrateResequencing/wr/.docs/issues/lists.md

 - [#197 Allow job modification using web/REST interfaces](https://github.com/VertebrateResequencing/wr/issues/197): `wr mod` exists, but the web UI and public REST API do not expose equivalent editing.
 - [#194 wr mod: allow modification of dep groups and bsub mode](https://github.com/VertebrateResequencing/wr/issues/194): The current `mod` command explicitly excludes dependency groups and bsub mode.
 - [#98 "Live" job introspection](https://github.com/VertebrateResequencing/wr/issues/98): The runner touches jobs, but live peak resource/stdout/stderr updates are still not sent as requested.
-- [#92 Add a website front-page to readthedocs](https://github.com/VertebrateResequencing/wr/issues/92): The changelog records a new Read the Docs documentation site replacing the old README/wiki content.
-  - _Independent review (disagree with Solved): the docs site exists, but the issue's actual ask (a proper front page, a purchased domain, a walkthrough/video) was still open per the 2021-10-29 comment ("no nice front page implemented, or domain purchased yet").
-The remaining work is external/non-code, so I placed it in Can't Fix rather than Solved._
-- [#72 Openstack failed job should retry on a different host](https://github.com/VertebrateResequencing/wr/issues/72): A normal user-command failure can still leave the host reusable, so retry-on-different-host behavior remains to be added.
-  - _Independent review (suggest Can't Fix): the runner-exit-on-failure sub-behaviour is local code, but "retry on a different host" is inherently multi-host and can't be meaningfully verified without OpenStack._
 - [#28 Dependencies: choose to make them un-"live"](https://github.com/VertebrateResequencing/wr/issues/28): There is no visible way to add or toggle a non-live dependency state.
 - [#20 Status webpage: add rerun button](https://github.com/VertebrateResequencing/wr/issues/20): The web UI has retry for buried jobs but no rerun button for completed jobs.
 - [#19 Cmd env vars and expected resource requirements should be editable](https://github.com/VertebrateResequencing/wr/issues/19): These edits are possible through `wr mod` but not through the status webpage.
-- [#17 Cloud deployment should work from MacOS -> linux](https://github.com/VertebrateResequencing/wr/issues/17): Cloud deploy still uploads the local executable, so a Darwin client can still copy the wrong binary to Linux.
-  - _Independent review (suggest Can't Fix): the binary-selection logic is local code, but "cloud deployment should work MacOS->linux" can only be confirmed by an actual OpenStack deploy, which isn't available here._

 ## Investigate